 NIR Calibration for Better QC: Reducing Drift and Improving Accuracy

-A grain elevator I visited during spring wheat intake was running a protein calibration that hadn't been touched in 14 months.
-The instrument was reading 0.4% low on protein across the board — nobody had noticed because there were no check samples in the routine.
+NIR calibration is the foundation of reliable quality control in grain, feed, and dairy operations.
+When a calibration drifts undetected, the consequences are measurable and costly.
+At one grain elevator during spring wheat intake, a protein calibration had not been updated in 14 months.
+The instrument was reading 0.4% low on protein across the board.
+No check samples were in the routine, so nobody caught it.
 By the time a major buyer flagged the discrepancy, the elevator had already accepted several loads at the wrong protein tier.
-That's a real financial hit, and it came entirely from calibration drift nobody was watching.
-This article is about how to stop that from happening in your lab.
+That financial loss came entirely from calibration drift that no one was watching.
+This article explains how to prevent that from happening in your operation.

 Understanding NIR Spectroscopy Calibration

-NIR spectroscopy measures moisture, protein, fat, NDF, ADF, and other key parameters across the 780–2500 nm spectral range — capturing overtones and combination bands of CH, NH, and OH molecular groups.
+NIR spectroscopy measures moisture, protein, fat, NDF, ADF, and other key parameters across the 780–2500 nm spectral range.
+The technique captures overtones and combination bands of CH, NH, and OH molecular groups.
 At a grain elevator during wheat receival, that means moisture (typically 10–15%), protein (10–14%), and test weight.
-In a dairy plant, it's fat (3–5%), protein (3–4%), and lactose (4.5–5%) in milk.
-Feed mills use NIR for raw material ID, nutrient variation, and final QC on finished feeds.
+In a dairy plant, it means fat (3–5%), protein (3–4%), and lactose (4.5–5%) in milk.
+Feed mills use NIR for raw material identification, nutrient variation tracking, and final QC on finished feeds.

 The accuracy of those analyses depends on calibration models built using methods like Partial Least Squares (PLS) regression.
-Think of PLS like teaching a technician to recognize dozens of regular suppliers by the "fingerprint" of their grain — not by a single characteristic, but by the full pattern.
-The model has to be updated when new suppliers show up, when the crop year changes, or when something in the measurement environment shifts.
-That's not optional maintenance.
-That's how NIR works.
+Think of PLS as teaching a system to recognize dozens of regular suppliers by the full spectral "fingerprint" of their grain — not by a single characteristic.
+The model must be updated when new suppliers come on board, when the crop year changes, or when something in the measurement environment shifts.
+That is not optional maintenance.
+That is how NIR calibration works.
+For a step-by-step breakdown of the process, see our guide on PLS regression for NIR calibration in food and feed.

-Labs working with grain and forage crude protein typically see calibration R² values between 0.70 and 0.94, with RMSECV around 0.16 and RMSEP in the range of 0.09–2.05%.
-For dairy feed rations like TMR or corn silage, PLS regression with preprocessing steps like SNV or Savitzky-Golay second derivatives can yield RPD values above 2 — meaning your model is doing real quantitative work, not just sorting into bins.
-An R² above 0.90 with an RPD above 3 is what I'd call a strong calibration for any constituent in grain or feed.
+Labs working with grain and forage crude protein typically see calibration R² values between 0.70 and 0.94.
+RMSECV runs around 0.16, and RMSEP falls in the range of 0.09–2.05%.
+For dairy feed rations like TMR or corn silage, PLS regression with preprocessing steps such as SNV or Savitzky-Golay second derivatives can yield RPD values above 2.
+That means the model is doing real quantitative work, not just sorting samples into broad bins.
+An R² above 0.90 with an RPD above 3 represents a strong calibration for any constituent in grain or feed.

-There's no single action that keeps a calibration healthy — it's a combination of habits.
-Here are the ones that actually hold up in production environments:
+There is no single action that keeps a calibration healthy.
+It is a combination of consistent habits.
+Here are the ones that hold up in real production environments.

 Practical Takeaways for QC Managers